 Yes, you CAN repair MDF cabinet doors (sometimes called laminate cabinet doors, too).
 And the chunk that I took out of my cabinets was super easy to repair!

-Even water-damaged MDF cabinets can be repaired.
-It takes a bit more time and effort, but it’s really not hard.
+Did you know, even water-damaged MDF cabinets can be repaired?
+However, it does take a bit more time and effort, but it’s really not hard.
 Just be sure the fiberboard isn’t ‘crumbly’ or rotted.
 Check-out a quick and simple how-to from Dfranco Painting and Wallpaper.

 This post may contain affiliate links, at no additional cost to you.
 For more information, see my complete disclosure HERE.